Donald Trump's Inauguration Day makes memes great again

 A proud tradition

-As Trump took the stage and began his inaugural address, plenty of sentiments both in support and opposition were shared.
+As Trump took the stage and began his inaugural address, social media shared plenty of sentiments both in support and opposition.
 Trump supporters and the indifferent alike sent the phrases "God Bless America" and "America the Beautiful" trending:

 The changing face of 'hope and change'